ZaneLeBlanc/Group66Frontend/Frontend/README.md

 This was a collaborative effort between 5 people for our senior design class at UTD.
 We were dubbed "Group 66" for the Spring semester of 2024.
 The following people were involved:

-- Zane LeBlanc - History
+- Zane LeBlanc - History Page Development / Re-Run Comparison Logic
 - Aaron Subichev - Test Page Styling/User Input
-- Imad Siddiqui - Front-End
+- Imad Siddiqui - User Experience
-- Micaela Landauro - Back-End
+- Micaela Landauro - Back-End thing
-- Amy Mendiola - Back-End
+- Amy Mendiola - Back-End other thing
-- Nhut Nguyen - Faculty Sponsor
+- Nhut Nguyen - Faculty Sponsor / Helicopter Parent
-- Rini Patel - Teaching Assistant
+- Rini Patel - Teaching Assistant / Grader

 ## MIT License